-To make NGSS accessible to all students, implementation of effective strategies capitalizes on learning opportunities while being aware of demands that NGSS presents to non-dominant student groups, as described in the previous section.
-Unfortunately, existing research literature does not address students' performance expectations as envisioned in NGSS based on the mastery of scientific and engineering practices, crosscutting concepts, and disciplinary core ideas.
-Furthermore, the existing research literature addresses non-dominant student groups separately, for example, research on race or ethnicity, research on English language learners, research on students with disabilities, and research on gender comprise distinct research traditions (for effective strategies for non-dominant groups in science classrooms, see Special issue on diversity and equity in science education, 2013; for discussion of classroom strategies and policy issues, see Lee & Buxton, 2010).
+To make the NGSS accessible to all students, implementation of effective strategies capitalizes on learning opportunities while being aware of demands that the NGSS present to non-dominant student groups, as described in the previous section.
+Unfortunately, existing research literature does not address students' performance expectations as envisioned in the NGSS based on the mastery of scientific and engineering practices, crosscutting concepts, and disciplinary core ideas.
+Furthermore, the existing research literature addresses non-dominant student groups separately.
+For example, research on race or ethnicity, research on English language learners, research on students with disabilities, and research on gender comprise distinct research traditions (for effective strategies for non-dominant groups in science classrooms, see Special Issue in Theory Into Practice, 2013; for discussion of classroom strategies and policy issues, see Lee & Buxton, 2010).

 There seem to be common themes that unite these distinct research areas.
-In describing "equitable learning opportunities" for non-dominant student groups, Lee and Buxton (2010) highlight the following features: (1) value and respect the experiences that all students bring from their backgrounds (e.g., homes or communities), (2) articulate students' background knowledge (e.g., cultural or linguistic knowledge) with disciplinary knowledge, and (3) offer sufficient school resources to support student learning.
+In describing "equitable learning opportunities" for non-dominant student groups, Lee and Buxton (2010) highlight the following themes: (1) value and respect the experiences that all students bring from their backgrounds (e.g., homes or communities), (2) articulate students' background knowledge (e.g., cultural or linguistic knowledge) with disciplinary knowledge, and (3) offer sufficient school resources to support student learning.